-What is WiMAX ?
+What is WiMAX?
 WiMAX stands for Worldwide Interoperability for Microwave Access.
-It is a metropolitan wireless standard created by the companies Intel and Alvarion in 2002 and ratified by the IEEE (Institute of Electrical and Electronics Engineers) under the name IEEE-802.16.
-More precisely, WiMAX is the commercial designation that the WiMAX Forum gives to devices which conform to the IEEE 802.16 standard, in order to ensure a high level of interoperability among them.
-Devices certified by the WiMAX Forum can carry the following logo:
+It is a metropolitan wireless standard created by Intel and Alvarion in 2002 and ratified by the IEEE (Institute of Electrical and Electronics Engineers) under the name IEEE-802.16.
+More precisely, WiMAX is the commercial designation that the WiMAX Forum gives to devices that conform to the IEEE 802.16 standard to ensure a high level of interoperability among them.

-The goal of WiMAX is to provide high-speed Internet access in a coverage range several kilometres in radius.
-In theory, WiMAX’s speed is around 70 Mbps with a range of 50 kilometres.
-The WiMAX standard has the advantage of allowing wireless connections between a base transceiver station (BTS) and thousands of subscribers without requiring that they be in a direct line of sight (LOS) with that station.
+WiMAX aims to provide high-speed Internet access in a coverage range of several kilometers.
+In theory, WiMAX’s speed is around 70 Mbps with a range of 50 kilometers.
+The WiMAX standard allows wireless connections between a base transceiver station (BTS) and thousands of subscribers without requiring that they be in a direct line of sight (LOS) with that station.
 This technology is called NLOS for non-line-of-sight.
-In reality, WiMAX can only bypass small obstructions like trees or a house and cannot cross hills or large buildings.
+In reality, WiMAX can only bypass small obstructions like trees or houses and cannot cross hills or large buildings.
 When obstructions are present, actual throughput might be under 20 Mbps.

 A Wireless Metropolitan Area Network (WMAN) is also known as a Wireless Local Loop (WLL).
 WMANs are based on the IEEE 802.16 standard.
-Wireless local loop can reach effective transfer speeds of 1 to 10 Mbps within a range of 4 to 10 kilometres, which makes it useful mainly for telecommunications companies.
-The best-known wireless metropolitan area network is WiMAX, that can reach a speed on the order of 70 Mbps over a radius of several kilometres.
+The wireless local loop can reach effective transfer speeds of 1 to 10 Mbps within a range of 4 to 10 kilometers, which makes it useful mainly for telecommunications companies.
+The best-known wireless metropolitan area network is WiMAX, which can reach a speed on the order of 70 Mbps over a radius of several kilometers.

 At the heart of WiMAX technology is the BTS, a central antenna that communicates with subscribers' antennas.
 The term point-multipoint link is used for WiMAX's method of communication.